R-Rothrock/R-Rothrock/README.md

 # About Me

-I enjoy using the command line to most interfaces (either Debian or Arch).
-I fidget with different Unix-based distros, but I usually use
+I enjoy using the command line to most interfaces (either Debian or Arch, but I'll use any command line except for DOS) I know Debian-based Linux the best, but I know Arch-based distros decently.
-Debian-based distros and Arch-based distros.

 **My current computer:** HP laptop with Windows 11 (130GB), Kali Linux (60GB), and Arch Linux (30GB).
 16GB RAM, 220-something gigabyte SSD.